LGBTQ rights in Russia: Military service

 Before 1993, homosexual acts between consenting males were against the law in Russia, and homosexuality was considered a mental disorder until adoption of ICD-10 in 1999, but even after that military medical expertise statute was in force to continue considering homosexuality a mental disorder which was a reason to deny homosexuals to serve in the military.
 On 1 July 2003, a new military medical expertise statute was adopted; it said people "who have problems with their identity and sexual preferences" can only be drafted during war times.
 However, this clause contradicted another clause of the same statute which stated that different sexual orientation should not be considered a deviation.
 This ambiguity was resolved by the Major-General of the Medical Service Valery Kulikov who clearly stated that the new medical statute "does not forbid people of non-standard sexual orientation from serving in the military."
 However, he added that people of non-standard sexual orientation should not reveal their sexual orientation while serving in the army because "other soldiers are not going to like that; they can be beaten".
 President Vladimir Putin said in a U.S. television interview in 2010 that openly gay men were not excluded from military service in Russia.
 In 2013, it was reported that the Defense Ministry had issued a guideline on assessment of new recruits' mental health that recommends recruits be asked about their sexual history and be examined for certain types of tattoos, especially genital or buttocks tattoos, that would allegedly indicate a homosexual orientation.

 In April and May 2023 there was a proposed crackdown on gender transition.
 The Russian State Duma considered passing new laws to prevent trans women from changing their legal gender from male to female without surgery.
-The proposed changes, as first discussed by the Russian Minister of Justice, Konstantin Chuychenko, in April were to "rule out the possibility of changing a person’s gender purely by changing the documents.”
+The proposed changes, as first discussed by the Russian Minister of Justice, Konstantin Chuychenko, in April were to "rule out the possibility of changing a person's gender purely by changing the documents."
 Duma Committee on Family, Women, and Children's Affairs head Nina Ostanina said: "Amendments will soon be introduced in the State Duma to officially ban gender reassignment without surgery".
-According to one Russian source "In connection with the special operation, many young men have turned to private clinics to provide a sex change to avoid conscription..."
+In part it was claimed to be protecting "family values" in Russia.
+However, Russian men have considered changing their legal gender to avoid being drafted.
+According to one Russian source "In connection with the special operation, many young men have turned to private clinics to provide a sex change to avoid conscription."
 Vyacheslav Volodin, Speaker of the Duma, claims that some "2,700" such decisions have been made in "recent times".
 In July 2023, Russia enacted a law banning gender transition which prohibited both gender-affirming surgery and legal gender recognition outright.